Mehulkumar123/python-project-school-1/README.md

 and a green color if it was.
 The user can ask as many questions as they want by repeating this process until they type "exit".

+The code imports several modules including requests, wikipedia, facts, process, fuzz, termcolor and some custom modules loading and animation.
+The main function answer_question takes a query and a data_set as input, and tries to find the answer from the data_set, a mathematical expression or an API call to DuckDuckGo.
+If the answer is not found, it uses Wikipedia to search for the answer, and if it still can't find the answer, it uses the fuzzywuzzy library to check if there's a similar query in the data_set.
+The query and answer are added to the data_set if the answer is not found in it.
+The program loads a data_set from a file data_set.txt, which contains previously asked questions and their answers separated by a colon.
+If the file is not found, an empty file is created.
+A loading animation is displayed, followed by a welcome message and a fun fact.
+The program then enters an infinite loop to ask the user for questions.
+If the user types 'exit', the program breaks out of the loop .
+The answer to the question is obtained using the answer_question function, and displayed with a typing animation.

 This script uses the following libraries:

 Requests: to make HTTP requests to the DuckDuckGo Instant Answer API.